1523 conclave

-The 1523 papal conclave elected Cardinal Giulio de' Medici as Pope Clement VII to succeed Pope Adrian VI.
-According to conclave historian Baumgartner, the conclave was the "last conclave of the Renaissance".
+The 1523 conclave elected cardinal Giulio de' Medici as Pope Clement VII to succeed Pope Adrian VI.
+According to conclave historian Baumgartner, this was the "last conclave of the Renaissance".

 Background

 Adrian VI experienced ill health during the final months of his life, inspiring the cardinals to begin politicking.
 Francis I of France had just dispatched a large army into northern Italy in 1522, and expecting to leverage this force to effect the election of French cardinal Jean de Lorraine, or more likely a pro-French Italian cardinal such as Niccolò Fieschi.
 However, his army experienced a major defeat at the Battle of Bicocca prior to the conclave.
 In any case, the three French cardinals were ordered by Francis I to rush to Rome.

 Charles V, Holy Roman Emperor, strengthened by the Battle of Bicocca, supported Giulio de' Medici, an advocate for imperial policy within the College.
 Henry VIII of England would have preferred the election of Thomas Wolsey, but was in no position to effect it; Henry VIII sent two letters—one supporting Medici, the other supporting Wolsey—which were to be distributed to the College in that order.
 The odds against the election finishing before October were given at 60 to 100.
 The odds were given as 80 to 100 against the conclave finishing in November, and those who took them lost heavily.